Sven BeckertMerchants in the Atlantic World During the Age of Revolution

 D. Graham Burnett, former Mellon Fellow in History at Columbia University, is an historian of science.
 His primary research examines the role of the geographical sciences in European colonialism, but he has also worked on Charles Darwin, the history of exploration, and 17th-century optics.
 His first book, El Dorado on Paper, will be published by the University of Chicago Press next year.
 He will use the fellowship to do a close examination of a range of 16th- and 17th-century maps in the Library's collections, part of a larger project on the relationship between maps and clocks, the two fundamental artifacts for thinking about the two fundamental axes of human experience: space and time.
 Mr. Burnett was a Marshall Scholar at Trinity College, Cambridge, and was awarded the 1999 Nebenzahl Prize in the History of Cartography.
 His reviews and essays have appeared in The Economist, The American Scholar and the Times Literary Supplement.
 In the autumn of 2000 Mr. Burnett will join the faculty of the Honors College at the University of Oklahoma.

 The first woman on the Black Panthers' central committee and former wife of Eldridge Cleaver, Kathleen Neal Cleaver was at the center of much of the tumultuous political activity of 1960s America.
-Now a lawyer and Visiting Professor of Public Policy at Sarah Lawrence, she is writing a memoir spanning the time of her family's move from Alabama to India in the 1950s, through the subsequent years of revolution and exile, and concluding with her enrollment in Yale Law School in the 1980s.
+Now a lawyer and senior lecturer and research fellow at Emory University School of Law, she is writing a memoir spanning the time of her family's move from Alabama to India in the 1950s, through the subsequent years of revolution and exile, and concluding with her enrollment in Yale Law School in the 1980s.
 Professor Cleaver has lectured at the Benjamin N. Cardozo School of Law and Emory University School of Law, and was Judicial Clerk for the Hon.
 A. Leon Higginbotham, Jr. of the U.S. Court of Appeals.
 She is the recipient of fellowships from The Bunting Institute of Radcliffe College, the W.E.B.
 Du Bois Institute of Harvard University, and The New York Public Library's Schomburg Center for Research in Black Culture.

 Dr. Pamela Clemit is currently Reader in English at the University of Durham, UK, and holder of a Leverhulme Research Fellowship.
 Her publications include The Godwinian Novel (Oxford English Monographs).
 She has edited five volumes in The Collected Novels and Memoirs of William Godwin, one volume in The Political and Philosophical Writings of William Godwin, and two volumes in The Novels and Selected Works of Mary Shelley, all in the Pickering Masters series.
 She has also published paperback editions of Godwin's St. Leon (Oxford) and Elizabeth Inchbald's A Simple Story(Penguin).
 Her volume on Godwin in the Pickering & Chatto series, Lives of the Great Romantics, was published in June 1999.
 During her fellowship at the Library she will be working on an intellectual biography of Godwin for Oxford University Press.
 Using archival resources in the Library's Carl H. Pforzheimer Collection of Shelley and His Circle, she will produce the first comprehensive study of Godwin's life, works, and contexts across the full six decades of his literary career.